Do you want to learn how to thrift shop more effectively? Here are a few thrifting tips to help you get started!

 I know that sometimes when I’m looking for a good thrift shop or antique store, I tend to want something new and exciting.
 A little mom-and-pop store that no one has ever heard of that can be my special place to visit.

 But, um, those are really hard to come by.
 And you know what’s not hard to come by?
 Goodwill.
 Salvation Army.
-Those slightly boring but oh so trustworthy stores that everyone and their grandmother knows about.
+Those slightly boring but oh so trustworthy stores that everyone and their grandmother know about.

 Corey and I visited two Goodwill stores and one Salvation Army on our day out, and I feel pretty confident in saying they were the three best stores we visited as far as potential for wanting to go back.
 They had good stuff, amazing prices, and a ton of things to look at.
 What more can you ask for?